 New students can apply to the Economics Co-op program at the time of applying to Concordia by checking the Co-op box.
 They are also encouraged to send the application form below.

 Current Concordia students can apply by clicking on the following button.

 A Distinguished Co-op Alumna

-Nichola Dyer, an Economics Co-op alumna from 1985, has been working as a program manager at the World Bank for the past 25 years.
+Nichola Dyer, an Economics Co-op alumna from 1985, works as a program manager at the World Bank, where she has worked for the past 25 years.
 To view her biography, click here.

 Ms. Dyer visited our Department in February 2018 and met with Cristina Nogai, a recipient of the Nichola Dyer Co-op Award.
 To view their meeting, click here.